-(1) placing the adjusting straps attached to the quilt underneath a fairly wide (25 inches) air mattress with raised side tubes;
+(1) placing the adjusting straps attached to the quilt underneath a fairly wide (25 inches) air mattress with raised side tubes

-One interesting problem encountered using my 900-fill power down sleeping quilt is that the bivy sack tends to compress the down when I was wearing all of my clothes to bed for warmth.
+One interesting side problem encountered using my 900-fill power down sleeping quilt with a bivy sack is that the bivy tended to compress the down when I was wearing all of my clothes to bed for warmth.
 The best solutions for this problem are to: